Investor hub

 • The Company has created and maintains a platform, through ADP, to receive and share information regarding Group policies, resources, practices, and procedures.

-• The Company’s risk management efforts include (i) providing ongoing educational opportunities for executives, managers and other employees regarding legal compliance as well as compliance with the Company policies and procedures, (ii) continuously evaluating the Company’s practices, policies and procedures to assure compliance, (iii) hiring in-house legal counsel to serve as a resource for the Group, (iv) implementing financial security protocols, and (v) structuring management oversight and control with various checks and balances.
+• The Company’s risk management efforts include (i) providing ongoing educational opportunities for executives, managers and other employees regarding legal compliance as well as compliance with the Company policies and procedures, (ii) continuously evaluating the Company’s practices, policies and procedures to assure compliance, (iii) expanding the in-house legal team to serve as a resource for the Group, (iv) implementing financial security protocols, (v) expanding the Company’s M&A and Finance teams to support the Company business model and strategy and (vi) structuring management oversight and control with various checks and balances.

 • The Company’s Chief Executive Officer utilizes the Management Committee, as well as regular discussions, separately, with the NOMAD and Chair of the Board to discuss risks, opportunities, and threats on a timely basis.